All guides

 Let’s tie back to the example of the college student booking a trip to Europe for his spring break.

-- Social job: Lastly, he wants to be socially perceived as a person that loves to travel and experience different culture, and share his experience later on with his peers.
+• Social job: Lastly, he could want to be socially perceived as a person that loves to travel and experience different culture.

-Understanding the emotional and social implications related to functional jobs broadens your perspective of customers, ultimately helping you deliver value that emotionally and socially resonates with them.
+Understanding the emotional and social implications related to the core functional jobs broadens your perspective of customers, ultimately helping you deliver value that emotionally and socially resonates with them.

 3. Jobs are stable over time

+What changes over time are what and how customers are getting the jobs done.
 Unlike trends that change, the fundamental jobs that customers are trying to get done remain relatively stable.
-This stability makes Jobs-to-be-Done a reliable framework for long-term strategic planning.
-What changes over time are what and how customers are getting the jobs done.
+This stability makes Jobs-to-be-Done a reliable framework for long-term strategic planning and innovation process.

 4. Accomplishing jobs are solution agnostic

-Customers don’t care about what tools or products they use as long as they get the job done more easily or cheaper.
+Customers don’t care about what tools or products they use as long as they accomplish the job more easily or cheaper.

 5. Customers hire tools that help them accomplish jobs easier or cheaper

-Even a decade ago, customers didn’t imagine smartphones could be a thing.
-Ulwick states that “asking [customers] what solutions they want is a failed approach to innovation.
+A decade ago, most customers wouldn’t have imagined smartphones becoming a reality.
+In his Outcome Driven Innovation, Ulwick states that “asking [customers] what solutions they want is a failed approach to innovation.
 They are not experts at product definition or design.”
 What customers do know are “what jobs they are trying to get done.”

 New market opportunity doesn’t mean better, quicker, or faster.